parkverdict

 Santa Monica Mountains National Recreation Area

 The bow and masts of a 19th century sailing ship.
-86ESSENTIAL NPS Photo
+86DOES IT ALL NPS Photo

 National Historical Park · CA